 The best place to take a hardwood cutting is just beneath a leaf node.
 By the point you take the cutting, all leaves should have fallen from the plant, so look for the raised bumps along the stem that look like they could break into leaves next year.
 Cut just below this point.

-Cutting by Layering
+Cutting and Propagating by Layering

 Layering is by far the easiest way to take a cutting, but it takes patience, and you do need to have some empty space in the garden around your shrubs for it to work.